StarAv18/StarAv18/README.md

 ### Satellite Image Classification using ResNet-18

-A computer-vision pipeline for multi-class satellite-image classification using **ResNet-18**, transfer learning and data augmentation.
+A computer-vision project developed as part of **CSOT'26**, focused on multi-class satellite image classification using a ResNet-18 architecture.

 | Metric | Details |
 |:---|:---|